Innovation in Financial Services: Literally Everything You Need to Know in 2018

 The financial services industry impacts us in broad sweeping ways, perhaps more than any other industry.
 And technology is forcing legacy institutions to adapt while juggling massive compliance, security, and legacy platform concerns.
 In this discussion with Jason Henrichs we talk about how financial services companies can adapt more successfully, leveraging unique frameworks that keep the existing business moving while enabling rapid tests and decision-making.
 We also discuss how various emerging technologies are going to impact financial services going forward.

-Manifold: I know you’re working on several things almost always.
+Manifold: I know you’re almost always working on several things.
 What are you up to these days?

 Manifold: You mentioned regulatory issues being one of the more unique aspects of financial services.
 What are some of those challenges or problem, and what are some ways organizations try to navigate that?

 Jason: When we think about regulation, it really has three components.
 First is intent.
 What is the intent of this new thing that you're trying to do?
 The second thing is the policies and procedures around how it's delivered.
 And the last are the outcomes.
 We've avoided measuring intent because that requires personal judgment.
 Outcomes are hard to measure––it often takes a long time to develop.
 So the emphasis from a compliance point of view has been to audit policies and procedures.
 This leads to the people, processes and technology being optimized around scalability, reliability, and compliance.
 And as a result they’re very rigid.
 They're expected to deliver with 5 nines.
 It turns out people don't like if you send a wire transfer and it doesn't arrive.
 Doing your job 80 percent of the time isn't going to cut it.

 When we think about innovation - doing something new to create value - if you're doing something new, you have to learn.
 And learning requires actually having things go wrong, which is the antithesis of optimizing for the highly reproducible five-nines.